 The effects of ice differ slightly from speed and base because it is often a purer form of methamphetamine, meaning it gives a stronger and longer lasting ‘high’.
-Because of this, it also has more potent and serious side effects, both during use and in the 'comedown' or ‘crash’ phase after use.
-This is why, compared to other forms of methamphetamine, ice has a greater potential for the person using the drug to develop dependence, psychosis, and other long-term physical and mental health problems.
-For more information about the effects of ice on the brain and body, visit “how does ice work” and “mental health effects”.
+Because of this, it also has more and serious side effects, both during use and in the or ‘crash’ phase after use.
+This is why, compared to other forms of methamphetamine, ice has a greater potential for the person using the drug to develop and other long-term physical and mental health problems.
+Learn more about the effects of ice on the brain and body.
+Learn more about the mental health effects of ice.

 In the past decade or so, Australia has seen an increase in the use of ice as the main form of methamphetamine.
-For more information about the prevalence and trends of methamphetamine (including ice) use in Australia, please visit “how many people use ice”.
+Learn more about trends in methamphetamine and ice use in Australia.